 But unlike actual texturing, detailing using Decals, does not require any UVs being present and is extremely flexible, due to it being noncommittal, non-destructive and object based.

 This is not to be confused with mixing textures and materials via multiple uv channels on the same objects, for which term Decal is also sometimes used.

-Parallax is a shader effect, that by utilizing an UV offset, creates the illusion of depth on flat geometry.
+Simple, Subset and Panel Decals take advantage of Parallax, which is a shader effect, that by utilizing an UV offset, creates the illusion of depth on flat geometry.